 The collections also include early editions of the works of the New England Puritans and first editions of most of the works of important ninteenth-century Unitarians and Universalists, such as William Ellery Channing, Theodore Parker, Hosea Ballou, and Ralph Waldo Emerson.
 The library holds a small collection of works from Channing’s personal library.
 A large gift from Harvard Divinity School Dean Douglas Horton and his wife Mildred supplied many books on Puritanism and Congregational polity, including first editions of Puritan divines such as Increase and Cotton Mather.

-Andover-Harvard Theological Library has been collecting material in the area of religious freedom for many years.
+Harvard Divinity School Library has been collecting material in the area of religious freedom for many years.
 Illustrative of this emphasis is the special collection concerning the Lutherans who were expelled from Salzburg, Austria, in 1731 and 1732.
 Archbishop Leopold von Firmian's Edict of Expulsion ordered those without property to leave within eight days.
 People with property were given three months to sell and leave.
 Many of the poor had to march in winter and died on the way.
 The emigrants fled to East Prussia, the Netherlands, and the colony of Georgia in the New World.
 In Ebenezer, Georgia, they built the Jerusalem Church, the oldest house of worship still in use in the state.
-Andover-Harvard holds a collection of all the eighteenth-century histories of the expulsion, plus tracts, broadsides, and published collections of correspondence, and the library continues to collect related secondary resources.
+Harvard Divinity School Library holds a collection of all the eighteenth-century histories of the expulsion, plus tracts, broadsides, and published collections of correspondence, and the library continues to collect related secondary resources.

 The Library holds an extensive collection of Dutch materials representing the writings of the famous Dutch Reformed theologian, Jacobus Arminius (1560-1609) and his followers known as Remonstrants.
 Arminius advocated a more liberal view of theology than the strict determinism of the followers of John Calvin.
 As such, he is often cited as an influence in the development of both Methodism and Unitarianism.